geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_03_Lab3_Ex1_Manage_Admin_Delegation.md

 	**Add-MsolRoleMember -RoleName "Service support administrator” –RoleMemberEmailAddress PattiF@M365xZZZZZZ.onmicrosoft.com** (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider)

 7. You now want to verify which users have been assigned to certain roles.
 Displaying the users assigned to a role is a two-step process in PowerShell.<br/>

-	‎**Note:** Do NOT perform the following commands just yet – this is an informational step whose purpose is to simply describe what you will be doing in the remaining steps in this task.
+	‎**Important:** Do NOT perform the following commands just yet – this is an informational step whose purpose is to describe what you will be doing in the remaining steps in this task.

 	- You will begin by running a command that creates a macro command ($role) that states that anytime $role is used in a cmdlet, it should retrieve all users assigned to whichever role name you’re validating.  <br/>